Here are things I’ve been busted for lately:

 “She called for it,” counter guy confirms.
 “That’s why there was a sign on it.”

 “Oh, no kidding!
 Huh!
 I didn’t know you could call ahead for a chicken.”
-Trying to pretend I wasn’t just caught taking a blind woman’s dinner.
+Trying to pretend I wasn’t just caught taking a blind woman’s dinner (which, of course, she deserved because she had dibs on it, not because she was more in need).
 “What time do you have to call by?”